gowerrobert/StochOpt.jl/README.md

 [4] *Stochastic Quasi-Gradient Methods:
 Variance Reduction via Jacobian Sketching* <br>
-RMG, Peter Richtárik, Francis Bach
+Robert M. Gower, Peter Richtárik, Francis Bach

 [5] *Optimal mini-batch and step sizes for SAGA* <br>
 Nidham Gazagnadou, Robert M. Gower and Joseph Salmon. arXiv:1902.00071, 2019

+[6] *Towards closing the gap between the theory and practice of SVRG* <br>
+Othmane Sebbouh, Nidham Gazagnadou, Samy Jelassi, Francis Bach, Robert M. Gower. arXiv:1908.02725, 2019

 For up-to-date references see https://perso.telecom-paristech.fr/rgower/publications.html

 # TODO
 * change output type to have a testerrors field.
 Think where best to load a test problem.
 Probably outside of minimizeFunc.
 Where best to place code for test_error ?
 Probably best to start a new src file for error calculations? or testing related things?